Stephanie Natter, MA, ATR-BC, CGP, LCPAT

 Veena Datta, MS, LCPC, NCC

 Veena Datta is the associate director of Expressive Therapy Center.
 She is a Licensed Clinical Professional Counselor and a National Certified Counselor with a Master's degree in Clinical Mental Health Counseling from Johns Hopkins University.
-She is also a certified life coach with previous experience as an attorney.
+She is also a certified mindfulness-informed professional and a certified life coach with previous experience as an attorney.
 Ms. Datta works with clients of diverse ages and backgrounds with varied concerns in individual and group settings.
 She uses an integrative and a holistic lens to view and meet each client's unique needs.
 Ms. Datta specializes in helping clients with anxiety, depression, grief and loss, stress, life and career transitions, personal growth, and finding more meaning and purpose in life.
 While she utilizes several therapeutic methods, her overall approach is informed by a client-centered and existential perspective with an emphasis on a blend of cognitive behavioral modalities and mindfulness-based practices.

 Peter Burchard, PhD